tiepdotme/samwize.com/_posts/2020-05-22-wrapping-uiview-and-uiviewcontroller-in-swiftui.markdown

 2. In Coordinator, the delegate method `textFieldDidChangeSelection` will write to the binded text.
 Note that it is wrapped with a main queue dispatch because if not, there will be a warning:

     > Modifying state during view update, this will cause undefined behavior

+_UPDATE: The text field is still cranky in when typing certain foreign languages.
+Another workaround is to use `textFieldDidEndEditing`, `textFieldShouldClear` and `textFieldShouldReturn` to update the binded text, with the tradeoff that it is not updated instantly. 🧙_

 ## An Xcode Template